buepro/typo3-pizpalue/Documentation/Administration/Upgrade9.rst

 As a result the distribution needed to be refactored and adapted significantly:

 -  Apply latest naming conventions
--  Remove dependency to extensions realurl, dd_googlesitemap and bootstrap_gridelements
 -  Switch CSS preprocessing from Less to Scss
+-  Adapt to content rendering
+-  Remove dependency to extensions realurl, dd_googlesitemap, url_forwarding, bootstrap_grids, sr_language_menu,
+   brt_videourlreplace, static_info_tables

 Upgrading the distribution from earlier versions (e.g. the PP_8-6 branch) includes the tasks preparation, upgrading and reviewing.